Over the past several years, North Carolina and South Carolina have become some of the top places people are moving to. Why?

 Charlotte, NC.
 Big City Growth + Career Opportunities

-Charlotte is one of the most popular destinations for relocation to North Carolina, especially for professionals.
+Charlotte is one of the most popular destinations for relocation to North Carolina, especially for young professionals.

 Lifestyle